pymc-devs/pytensor/doc/extending/index.rst

 efficient code for an :class:`Op` and how to write an rewrite to speed up the execution of an :class:`Op`.

-Along the way, this tutorial also introduces many aspects of how Aesara works, so it is also good for you if you are interested in getting more under the hood with Aesara itself.
+Along the way, this tutorial also introduces many aspects of how Pytensor works, so it is also good for you if you are interested in getting more under the hood with Pytensor itself.

 .. note::

-    Before tackling this more advanced presentation, it is highly recommended to read the introductory :ref:`Tutorial<tutorial>`, especially the sections that introduce the Aesara graphs, as providing a novel Aesara :class:`Op` requires a basic understanting of the Aesara graphs.
+    Before tackling this more advanced presentation, it is highly recommended to read the introductory :ref:`Tutorial<tutorial>`, especially the sections that introduce the Pytensor graphs, as providing a novel Pytensor :class:`Op` requires a basic understanting of the Pytensor graphs.

     See also the :ref:`dev_start_guide` for information regarding the versioning framework, namely about Git and GitHub, regarding the